Revised January 24, 2014

 Only General Contractor Members shall have the right to vote and hold office in the Chapter, except as otherwise specifically provided in these Bylaws.

-(b) An Introductory Contractor Member may be an individual, firm, or corporation engaged in the construction business as a general contractor who is not, nor has been, during the previous three years, a member of this Chapter, and who is not currently a member of any other AGC Chapter, or who has made application.
+(b) An Introductory Contractor Member may be an individual, firm, or corporation engaged in the construction business as a general contractor or subcontractor who is not, nor has been, during the previous three years, a member of this Chapter, and who is not currently a member of any other AGC Chapter, or who has made application.

 (c) A Constructor Member may be an individual, firm, or corporation engaged in the construction business as a general contractor, but who is a branch or subsidiary of a holding company, corporation or amalgamation where the parent company is a General Contractor Member.